 The course covers harmonic, structural, and stylistic analysis of the small and large homophonic forms.
 Compositions analyzed include those from the Baroque Period, Classical Period, Romantic Period, and Twentieth Century.
+Pre-requisite: MU 201

 MU 303 Accompanying I

 The course is designed to develop skills and techniques in accompanying vocal and instrumental rehearsals and performances and includes an introduction to improvisation.